opencv/opencv/modules/imgproc/doc/feature_detection.rst

     q = G^{-1}  \cdot b

-The algorithm sets the center of the neighborhood window at this new center :math:`q` and then iterates until the center keeps within a set threshold.
+The algorithm sets the center of the neighborhood window at this new center :math:`q` and then iterates until the center stays within a set threshold.

 .. index:: goodFeaturesToTrack